tembo-io/website/docusaurus/docs/postgres_guides/how-to-create-and-use-materialized-views/how-to-create-and-use-materialized-views.md

 **Automatically**

-You can set up a trigger which will refresh the materialized view at a regular interval of time, which keeps you from haivng to refresh the materialized view manually.
+You can set up a trigger which will refresh the materialized view at a regular interval of time, which keeps you from having to refresh the materialized view manually.

 **Step 4** - Now you can query the populated materialized view to display it.
 You can query the materialized view just like a regular table on Postgres: